eonist/eonist.github.io/_posts/2019-05-07-scripting-with-sketch.md

 ```
 ### Tips:

 - You can use the log() function to write to the System Console (MacOS) to see output.
 This is where you will also see exceptions.
-Just be sure to search for Sketch in the search bar to filter out other applications, and also your own log keyword, to get only plugin specific log outputs.
+Just be sure to search for the process: `Sketch` in the search bar to filter out other applications, and also your own log keyword, to get only plugin specific log outputs.
 - Force sketch to reload script under development: Terminal: `defaults write ~/Library/Preferences/com.bohemiancoding.sketch3.plist AlwaysReloadScript -bool YES`
 - Add an alias to the sketchplugin in the sketch/plugin folder.
 This way you can use git and have all the package code around the plugin / while testing it in sketch
+- Use the NSAlert to debug the script (faster than looking searching consol)

 ### Making the plugin: